drisso/mbkmeans/NOTES.md

 1. Parallelization
 	- kmeans in [spark](http://spark.apache.org/docs/latest/mllib-clustering.html#k-means) draws on [kmeans||](http://theory.stanford.edu/~sergei/papers/vldb12-kmpar.pdf) -- a parallel implementation of kmeans++.
 	- http://www.ece.northwestern.edu/~wkliao/Kmeans/index.html : gives C code for parallel kmeans
 	- Algorithms implementing _k_-means with MapReduce (e.g. Hadoop) -- useful for handling a large volume of data over a distributed computing environment.
+[Nice Coursera video explaining how MapReduce is implemented for _k_-means](https://www.coursera.org/learn/ml-clustering-and-retrieval/lecture/EhCYk/mapreduce-for-k-means).
+The idea is for the classification step, you provide all the centers and one data point to each mapper (parallel over data points).
+Then for the recomputing the means step, you provide all the data in that cluster to each Reducer (parallel over cluster centers).
 		- [Zhao et al. (2009)](https://link.springer.com/chapter/10.1007/978-3-642-10665-1_71): Reference for PKMeans (Parallel K Means)
 			- **Bad:** algorithm has an unlimited number of mappers, but at most 1 reducer for each centroid, making it less efficient
 		- [Kerdprasop and Kerdprasop 2010](https://pdfs.semanticscholar.org/a76a/f136805e8f535777ad5582b128ae441af75a.pdf): _k_-means clustering on multi-core processors